godotengine/godot-docs/classes/class_multimesh.rst

 MultiMesh is much faster as it can draw thousands of instances with a single draw call, resulting in less API overhead.

-As a drawback, if the instances are too far away of each other, performance may be reduced as every single instance will always rendered (they are spatially indexed as one, for the whole object).
+As a drawback, if the instances are too far away of each other, performance may be reduced as every single instance will always render (they are spatially indexed as one, for the whole object).

 Since instances may have any behavior, the AABB used for visibility must be provided by the user.